initzhang/TFRecord-Parser/README.md

 ## Protocal Buffer

-To get the Protocal Buffer C++ API, you need to compile proto files first.
-Note that the `feature.proto` is imported in `example.proto`, so you need to compile both and reference corresponding C++ header afterwards(when compile your own read or write C++ code).
+To decode the `data` field, you need corresponding Protocal Buffer C++ API, so you need to compile proto files first.
+Note that the `feature.proto` is imported in `example.proto`, so you need to compile both and reference corresponding C++ header afterwards(when compile your own read/write C++ code).

 The `feature.proto` and the `example.proto` is downloaded from tensorflow-r1.15 code base.
 The corresponding protoc version is 3.8.0.